xaviermarshall/budgeting-tool/README.md

 so this tool gives the option to pick and choose how much they want where.

 This was a fun little project to learn some new skills with.

+# Update 9/12/23

+I've ported the program to JavaScript!
+The JS version isn't quite as clean as the Python version, but it'll be alright for now.